awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-add-blogs-as-subdomains-to-your-wordpress-multisite.md

 1. Sign in to the [Lightsail console](https://lightsail.aws.amazon.com/)\.

-1. On the Lightsail home page, choose the **Networking** tab\.
+1. On the Lightsail home page, choose the **Domains & DNS** tab\.

 1. Under the **DNS zones** section of the page, choose the DNS zone for the domain that you defined as the primary domain for your WordPress Multisite instance\.

-1. In the DNS zone editor, choose **Add record**\.
+1. In the DNS zone editor, choose the **DNS records** tab\.
+Then, choose **Add record**\.
-![\[DNS zone editor in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/wp-multisite-add-blogs-as-subdomains-dns-zone.png)
+![\[DNS zone editor in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/wp-multisite-add-blogs-as-subdomains-dns-zone.png)

 1. Choose **A record** in the record type drop\-down menu\.

-1. In the **Subdomain** text box, enter the subdomain specified as the site address when creating the new blog site on your WordPress Multisite instance\.
+1. In the **Record name** text box, enter the subdomain specified as the site address when creating the new blog site on your WordPress Multisite instance\.

 1. In the **Resolves to** text box, choose the static IP address attached to your WordPress Multisite instance\.
-![\[Adding an address record to the DNS zone in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/wp-multisite-add-blogs-as-subdomains-a-record.png)
+![\[Adding an address record to the DNS zone in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/wp-multisite-add-blogs-as-subdomains-a-record.png)

 1. Choose the Save icon\.